KDanielson05/data-science-SP25/challenges/c06-covid19-assignment.md

 - Compared to the mean values computed in q6, the top ten values for `cases_per100k` and `deaths_per100k` are much higher.
-For example, the lowest of the top ten `cases_per100k` county Kusilvak Census Area is nearly five times higher than that of the mean.
+For example, the lowest of the top ten `cases_per100k` county Kusilvak Census Area is ~2.15 times higher than that of the mean.
 The highest value for `cases_per100k` is from the `county` Loving where the value is 192156.86 – they had nearly double the cases compared to their `population` (this could be due to people becoming positive multiple times or people traveling in and getting COVID or another reason).
-The `deaths_per100k` follows a similar trend, with the ten top highest counties with `deaths_per100k` reporting values that are ~5.5 to ~7.8 times the mean value.
+The `deaths_per100k` follows a similar trend, with the ten top highest counties with `deaths_per100k` reporting values that are ~2.7 to ~3.89 times the mean value.
 This large variation can be expected as these are the top values, not anything near the mean.
 Further, they exceed that of the standard deviation of data, suggesting that these values